-A student from another institution of higher learning who applies for admission to the University of Puerto Rico, or a student who has previously been enrolled as a transient student and meets the admission requirement for a given program, will be considered a transfer student.
-The student who transfers from any other university to the University of Puerto Rico and who has completed less than 30 credits, will also be considered a transfer student if he/she wishes to apply to a campus of the University of Puerto Rico System.
+A student from another institution of higher learning who applies for admission to the University of Puerto Rico, or a student who has previously been enrolled as a transient student and meets the admission requirements for a given program, will be considered a transfer student.
 The Office of Admissions will process applications of transfer students.
-Applicants must have satisfactorily completed the requirements established by the program they are applying to.
+Applicants must have satisfactorily completed the requirements established by the program they are applying to and should submit their electronic application available in the campus web page, as indicated above.